ImperialCollegeLondon/RSEBlog/docs/posts/20260227_bokeh_django.md

 ## Summary

-Hopefully this blogpost provides a useful introduction to using Bokeh in Django and will help you to start creating your own visualizations.
-Overall, our conclusions from using this library are that it can be powerful for creating visually appealing, interactive visualizations, without requiring extensive JavaScript.
+Hopefully this blog post provides a useful introduction to using Bokeh in Django and will help you to start creating your own visualisations.
+Overall, our conclusions from using this library are that it can be powerful for creating visually appealing, interactive visualisations, without requiring extensive JavaScript.
 While at some points it was challenging to work out some of the more complicated functionality due to a lack of examples to follow (for example, regarding widgets, callbacks and the Ajax data sources), we were able to create plots that fulfilled our requirements without having to run a separate Bokeh server.
 We look forward to building on what we've learnt using Bokeh in future RSE projects!